-- a) Each participant is required to write a synopsis of at least one academic activity/event. - b) Since synopsis is a record of a past and closed transaction, it must be recorded as such in third person and indirect narration. - c) Essence of the proceedings must be captured and the issues should be properly assimilated, organized and presented.

-- d) Gist of each and every response by the guest speaker / moderator along with identity of the participant who raised the question / enquiry must be included. - e) Clear and smooth language, free of spelling, syntax or grammatical errors, should be used. - f) Times New Roman font with 12 size and 1.5- line spacing is the recommended format. - g) Length of the document should be three pages of 1000 to 1200 words in case of LDs and 4-5 pages of 1200 to 1500 words for PDs, excluding the Title Page. - h) The concerned participant is required to submit the synopsis, on the prescribed template, through E-Portal to the Sponsor DS, and by email to the designated Focal Person (SMC Wing), Sponsor DS, and the CI latest by 2200 hours the following working day.
+- a) Each participant is required to write a synopsis of at least one academic activity/event. - b) Since synopsis is a record of a past and closed transaction, it must be recorded as such in third person and indirect narration. - c) Essence of the proceedings must be captured and the issues should be properly assimilated, organized and presented. - d) Gist of each and every response by the guest speaker / moderator along with identity of the participant who raised the question / enquiry must be included. - e) Clear and smooth language, free of spelling, syntax or grammatical errors, should be used. - f) Times New Roman font with 12 size and 1.5- line spacing is the recommended format. - g) Length of the document should be 2-3 pages for LDs /PDs within the rage of 1000-1500 words. - h) The concerned participant is required to submit the synopsis, on the prescribed template, through E-Portal to the Sponsor DS, and by email to the designated Focal Person (SMC Wing), Sponsor DS, and the CI latest by 2200 hours the following working day. - i) The format of the Synopsis is provided marked as template for Synopsis at the end of this document/Annex.